 Emails!!!
-Mail the document…Keep client in the loop…Reply to each and every mail…these are among the everyday conversations that happen in and around the corporate environment.
-This further implies that emails are definitely a big part of company communications to customers, to business partners and internally within the company.
+Mail the document…Keep the client in the loop…Reply to each and every mail…these are among the everyday conversations that happen in and around the corporate environment.
+This further implies that emails are definitely a big part of company communications to customers, to business partners, and internally within the company.

-This is surely the important topic to discuss upon.
-You may agree to the point that sometimes email is the only communication your customer may have with your organization.
+This is surely an important topic to discuss.
+You may agree to the point that sometimes, email is the only communication your customer may have with your organization.

-In the corporate world, some of the employees perform a lot of unprofessional things like mentioning silly comments, animated characters, going crazy with colors, writing emails in an unprofessional manner; these common mistakes tend to make corporate emails appear as they are like the private emails.
+In the corporate world, some of the employees perform a lot of unprofessional things like mentioning silly comments, animated characters, going crazy with colors, or writing emails in an unprofessional manner.
+These common mistakes tend to make corporate emails appear akin to private emails.

 Rule 1 – Answer swiftly

 Our customers send us an email because they want quick responses.
-The golden rule for email is to reply as early as possible and preferably within the same working day.
-On the off chance that your email ‘s reaction is entangled, simply send an email affirming receipt and telling them that you will get back to them.
+The golden rule for email is to reply as early as possible.
+Preferably, within the same working day.
+On the off chance that you can’t respond immediately, simply send an email affirming receipt and say that you will get back to them.
 This will facilitate the customer’s mind!